 Custom-made sports mouthguards are created at Kevin Kay DDS Comprehensive Family Dentistry from a thermoplastic material.
 The mouthguards are sized based on the impression taken from your mouth.

 These devices are very personalized as Dr. Kevin Kay adjusts the thickness of the material depending on how much force will be exerted on the mouthpiece.
 Unlike over-the-counter mouthguards, no two custom mouthguards are identical, and hence, they provide the optimal level of protection to the athlete’s mouth.
 They also provide the best comfort and fit.

 The level of protection provided by our custom-made mouthguards is unmatched.
 They mold to each tooth closely, preventing unnecessary movement.
 They are incredibly durable, reducing the risk of an athlete biting through the material.
 They also do not lose their shape with repeated use, as is the case with over-the-counter mouthguards.
 Adult athletes can wear them for a long time, even years, without any wear and tear.
-However, it is a good idea to bring your mouthguard to Kevin Kay DDS Family & Cosmetic Dentistry each time you come so that we can check it for damage and fit.
+However, it is a good idea to bring your mouthguard to Kevin Kay DDS Comprehensive Family Dentistry each time you come so that we can check it for damage and fit.

 Children, whose jaws are still developing, may need to get their sports mouthguard changed more frequently.

 How To Take Care of Your Sports Mouthguard

 To ensure your mouthguard lasts a long time, you should: